eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 trajectories are bounded surrounding a fixed point with at least one eigenvalue with positive real part.
 We won't rule it out, but look first for stable fixed points.

+[^time]: We can often use the dependence on $t$ to smuggle in any forces, like market panics, etc. that we neglected to include as dynamical variables.
+If not, we must add a dynamical variable.

 # Open Questions